Real-time forecasting within soccer matches through a Bayesian lens: Methodology

-where $\Pi$ is the vector of outcomes of dimension $n \times 1$, and $\boldeps$ is defined the same as in \cref{eq:epsi}.
-Similarly, $\bm{\M}$ is a matrix of dimension $(p+2Kt) \times n$ comprising of all covariates, while $\bm{\nu}$ is a $(p+2Kt) \times 1$ vector of parameters to be estimated.
-Since both $\bm{\gamma}$ and $\bm{\beta}_k$ are assumed to have Gaussian priors, we can further write
+where $\Pi^{(t)}$ is the vector of outcomes of dimension $n \times 1$, and $\boldeps^{(t)}$ is defined the same as in \cref{eq:epsi}.
+Similarly, $\bm{\M^{(t)}}$ is a matrix of dimension $(p+2Kt) \times n$ comprising of all covariates, while $\bm{\nu}^{(t)}$ is a $(p+2Kt) \times 1$ vector of parameters to be estimated.
+Since both $\bm{\gamma}$ and $\bm{\beta}_k^{(t)}$ are assumed to have Gaussian priors, we can further write

 For implementation purposes, we use the concepts of Gibbs sampling in this work.
 Recall that the Gibbs sampling scheme is a modification of the conventional Metropolis-Hastings algorithm to obtain a sample from multivariate distributions without a closed form.
 Interested readers are referred to the works of \cite{geman1984stochastic} and \cite{gelfand2000gibbs} for further reading on this algorithm, which relies on the principle that iterative samples from the conditional posterior distributions will lead to a sample representative of their joint distribution.
+We shall now be dropping the time index $t$ for the purposes of simplicity.
 We follow the Gibbs sampling procedure to obtain the joint posterior distribution of $\bm{\nu}$ and $\bm{\delta}$.

 To start with, the likelihood can be written as